Eternity Law International News FSP Registration in New Zealand

 Share it:

-In line with the law, a legal entity operating in the NZ monetary market can pass registratiοn as a financial service provider (for short, FSP).
-When an institution obtains a status of a FSP in New Zealand, it is permitted to carry out such activities as:
+In line with the law, a legal entity operating in the New Zealand monetary market can obtain registration as a Financial Service Provider (FSP).
+When an institution obtains FSP status in New Zealand, it is permitted to carry out the following activities:

 • Portfolio management on behalf of customers;

-Once the registering procedure is over, FSPs will need to acquire a suitable authorization for uts operation – a license.
-Under the law, institutions considering to deliver its services in NZ will be obliged to acquire at minimum one authorization among the 6 listed below.
+Once the registering procedure is over, FSPs need to acquire suitable authorization for their operation – a registration.
+Under the law, institutions intending to deliver services in New Zealand must obtain at least one authorization among the six listed below.

 • MIS (managed investment scheme);